 Questions of this nature may be directed to individual faculty members.
 Find their contact information in our directory.

 This depends very much on individual circumstances and on the availability of funding in the department.
-In a typical year the department receives a little over 100 applications and is able to make offers of admission to 10-15 students.
-In recent years most students who have been admitted to the Ph.D. program have chosen to come to Maryland.
+In a typical year the department receives around 150 applications and is able to make offers of admission to 10-15 students.
+In recent years slightly over half the students who have been admitted to the Ph.D. program have chosen to come to Maryland.

 No. The department does not admit students who intend to pursue a terminal M.A. degree.
 An M.A. degree exists officially, but it is used only in cases where students leave the department before completing the Ph.D.